MASTER DEPARTMENTS DESIGN ACADEMY EINDHOVEN

 The programme aims at professionals working within the domains of design, curatorial practices, design theory, critical studies, or related domains.
 Designers with an analytical writing talent gain more skills and knowledge, to be able to relate their design process to reflecting, curating and writing.
 Theorists with an academic background gain more insight into the practical, creative and hands-on aspects of the design process, to either deepen their analytical skills and/or to develop an expertise in designing curatorial plans.

-Completing the Master Course at DAE will lead to the title Master in Design (MA in design).
+Completing the Master Course at DAE will lead to the title Master of Arts in Fine Art and Design.

 * Applicants with a Bachelor degree in art, architecture, art history, or the humanities, with a demonstrable affinity with design, can also apply.
 DAE will not deviate from the rule that the Master’s is a two-year course and that a completed Bachelor’s programme is a requirement for admission, except in highly exceptional cases.
-Students who believe they are eligible for certain exemptions may submit their request to the Programme Manager of the Masters, Judith Konz.
+Students who believe they are eligible for certain exemptions may submit their request to the General Masters Coordinator, via email@example.com